 MASH: Remove the small pusher from the top of the food processor lid, to give you a large air vent that lets steam escape while you run the food processor.
-Spoon about half of the vegetables into a large food processor (mine is a 14 cup model) and process until reduced, then add the rest of the vegetables, salt & pepper, if using.
+Spoon about half of the vegetables into a 14 cup food processor and process until reduced down, then add the rest of the vegetables, salt & pepper, if using.
 Process until smooth and combined, scraping the sides once or twice as needed.
-Add the garlic butter mixture to the processor and process until light and fluffy.
+Add the garlic butter mixture to the food processor and process until light and fluffy.
 Taste and adjust seasonings, if you like.

 SERVE: You can either sprinkle the chives over the top of the parsnip & cauliflower mash for a prettier presentation, or you can stir them through just before serving.
 (If you like, you can also add them to the food processor at the very last minute, but take care not to over blend the mash at that point or the chives will just disappear.)

 If you’re in the elimination phase of the AIP, avoid butter or ghee.
 You can use the fat of your choice here, but make sure it’s one that you like the flavor of, since it will come through the flavor of the vegetables.
 Try lard, rendered bacon fat for a smoky flavor, avocado oil or even a mild flavored olive oil.